URL: http://www.qhull.org/ttncf

 x y x and y 0 0 0 0 1 0 1 0 0 1 1 1

-Since the input enumeration is mechanical, the result column, x and y, defines the truth table and the corresponding boolean function.
-For this truth table, the result column is the number 0x8 in hexadecimal or 0b1000 in binary.
+Since the input enumeration is mechanical, the result column defines the truth table and the corresponding boolean function.
+In the previous truth table, the result column is the number 0x8 in hexadecimal or 0b1000 in binary.

 Conjunctive normal form (CNF) is a canonical representation of boolean functions.
-Conjunctive normal form is the conjunction of disjunctive clauses.
+CNF is the conjunction of disjunctive clauses.
 Disjunctive clauses use the not and or operators, while conjunction is the and operator.
 A CNF expression is k-CNF if each clause contains k variables.
 An example of 2-CNF is (a or b) and (not c or d).

 A CNF expression is satisfiable if there exists an assignment of variables for which the expression is true.
 For example, (a or b) and (not c or d) is true if a and d are true.